Skip to main content

 These experiences are valid, and the choice to pursue hormonal optimization is a proactive step toward restoring your biological foundation.
 It is a commitment to functioning at your peak potential.
 The process, however, involves more than just supplementing a hormone; it requires a conscious partnership with your own body.
 Understanding how to support your system as it adapts to a new hormonal environment is the key to unlocking the full spectrum of benefits while minimizing potential disruptions.

 The introduction of exogenous testosterone, even when clinically indicated and expertly dosed, represents a new input into a finely tuned biological system.
 Your body is constantly striving for a state of dynamic equilibrium, known as homeostasis.
-When are recalibrated, other related systems must adjust.
+When testosterone levels are recalibrated, other related systems must adjust.

 This period of adaptation can sometimes manifest as side effects.
 These are not signs of failure; they are signals from your body as it works to find its new balance.
 Common experiences can include changes in skin texture, such as increased oiliness or acne, or mild fluid retention as your body adjusts its sodium and potassium balance.